daniel-e/mnist_octave/README.md

 ```

-## Create the dataset from the raw dataset
+## Create an Octave/MATLAB file from the raw dataset

 If you want to build the `mnist.mat` file on your own just follow the following steps: